COVID-19 Genomics UK (COG-UK) Consortium

 Computer model of SARS-CoV-2 virus that causes COVID-19

-The COG-UK Consortium is an innovative partnership of NHS organisations, the four Public Health Agencies of the UK, the Wellcome Sanger Institute and more than 12 academic institutions providing sequencing and analysis capacity.
-It is led by Professor Sharon Peacock, Director of the COVID-19 Genomics UK (COG-UK) Consortium.
+The COG-UK Consortium was an innovative partnership of NHS organisations, the four Public Health Agencies of the UK, the Wellcome Sanger Institute and more than 12 academic institutions who provided sequencing and analysis capacity.
+It was led by Professor Sharon Peacock, Director of the COVID-19 Genomics UK (COG-UK) Consortium.

-It is supported by £20 million funding from the UK Department of Health and Social Care (DHSC), UK Research and Innovation (UKRI) and the Wellcome Sanger Institute.
+It was supported by £20 million funding from the UK Department of Health and Social Care (DHSC), UK Research and Innovation (UKRI) and the Wellcome Sanger Institute.

 For a full list of collaborating organisations, researchers and funders, please see the COG-UK Consortium website

-Samples from patients with COVID-19 infection are collected by NHS laboratories, Public Health laboratories and national coronavirus Testing Centres as part of their routine diagnostic work.
-Genome sequencing is performed by a network of regional laboratories which currently includes Belfast, Birmingham, Cambridge, Cardiff, Edinburgh, Exeter, Glasgow, Liverpool, London, Norwich, Nottingham, Oxford and Sheffield, backed up by a national sequencing hub at the Sanger Institute.
+Samples from patients with COVID-19 infection were collected by NHS laboratories, Public Health laboratories and national coronavirus Testing Centres as part of their routine diagnostic work.
+Genome sequencing was performed by a network of regional laboratories which currently includes Belfast, Birmingham, Cambridge, Cardiff, Edinburgh, Exeter, Glasgow, Liverpool, London, Norwich, Nottingham, Oxford and Sheffield, backed up by a national sequencing hub at the Sanger Institute.

-Virus genome data are combined with clinical and epidemiological datasets in order to help to guide UK public health interventions and policies.
-Subsequent analyses will enable evaluation of novel treatments and non-pharmacological interventions on SARS-CoV-2 virus populations and spread, and provide information on introductions versus community transmission and outbreaks.
-These data will also allow researchers to identify and evaluate emerging genetic changes and understand how they affect the ability of the virus to transmit from person to person, and to cause severe forms of the disease.
+Virus genome data was combined with clinical and epidemiological datasets in order to help to guide UK public health interventions and policies.
+Subsequent analyses enabled evaluation of novel treatments and non-pharmacological interventions on SARS-CoV-2 virus populations and spread, and provided information on introductions versus community transmission and outbreaks.
+These data also allowed researchers to identify and evaluate emerging genetic changes and understand how they affect the ability of the virus to transmit from person to person, and to cause severe forms of the disease.

 COG-UK Aims